ydy1021/Air-Quality-Stripes-MSc_Project-/README.md

 ### Work Planning
-Project timeline and milestones are documented in [`Work plan/`](./Work%20plan/), including Gantt charts and deliverable schedules.
+Project timeline and milestones are documented in the `Work plan/` directory, including Gantt charts and deliverable schedules.

 ### Meeting Records
-Weekly progress meetings and discussions are recorded in [`Weekly meeting/`](./Weekly%20meeting/).
+Weekly progress meetings and discussions are recorded in the `Weekly meeting/` directory.

 ## 📊 Data Sources